nissandjac/PacifichakeMSE/README.md

 # PacifichakeMSE
 Management strategy evaluation of Pacific hake

 This code runs a management strategy evaluation (MSE) of Pacific hake.
-The model can be run from R_scripts/run_MSE_all.R or  the hake assessment (rewritten in TMB) alone can be run from runHakeassessment.R and be compared with the SS3 assessment.
+The model can be run from R_scripts/run_MSE_XX.R where XX represent either of the four current MSE scenarios (climate, HCR, survey or selectivity).
+The repository also includes code to run the hake stock assessment using a reformulation in TMB.

 ## Operating model
 The MSE runs with a spatial operating model and the estimation model used in the hake assessment using the file run_MSE_all.R